Advokatfirmaet Hjort AS

-Advokatfirmaet Hjort AS**

->

-> Number of lawyers worldwide: 95
+Number of lawyers worldwide: 95

-> Since its establishment in 1893, Advokatfirmaet Hjort DA has become a well-known and leading litigation firm.
+Since its establishment in 1893, Advokatfirmaet Hjort DA has become a well-known and leading litigation firm.
 Hjort has the structure and capacity to engage in all of the central legal areas, with a solid competency in corporate legal assistance and dispute resolution.
-Highly acclaimed judicial competency, combined with a corporate understanding and commercial appeal are the reasons why Hjort is considered to be an unparalleled contributing partner in regards to important and demanding legal cases.
+A highly acclaimed judicial competency, combined with a corporate understanding and commercial appeal are the reasons why Hjort is considered to be an unparalleled contributing partner in to important and demanding legal cases.

-> Advokatfirmaet Hjort is the Norwegian member of TerraLex, one of the largest global networks of independent law firms.
+Advokatfirmaet Hjort is the Norwegian member of TerraLex, one of the largest global networks of independent law firms.
 Hjort is also the Norwegian member of Ius Laboris, a specialised network of leading law firms in employment and labour law.
 Memberships are granted by invitation only.